-At first glance, this story might seem like a no-brainer.
+At first glance, the headline might seem like a no-brainer.
 Yoga and meditation help to reduce stress?
 That's obvious.
-But what's fascinating is that a new study has shown how several key biological markers linked to stress and inflammation were improved after a daily regimen of yoga and meditation.
+But what's fascinating is that at least one study has shown how several key biological markers linked to stress and inflammation were improved by a daily regimen of yoga and meditation.

-For the study, researchers recruited participants in an intensive three-month yoga and meditation retreat and collected blood and saliva samples as well as subjective data about each participant's perceived stress levels.
+For the study published in Frontiers in Human Neuroscience, researchers recruited participants in an intensive three-month yoga and meditation retreat and collected blood and saliva samples as well as subjective data about each participant's perceived stress levels.
 They measured three key markers of stress in the body: brain derived neurotrophic factor (BDNF), cortisol awakening response (CAR) and inflammation.

 BDNF is a protein found in the blood that plays an important role in learning, memory and the regulation of processes such as inflammation, immunity, mood regulation, stress response and metabolism.
 Previous research has found that decreased levels of BDNF have been linked with conditions such as anxiety, depression and emotional exhaustion.